kognetiks/kognetiks-chatbot/readme.txt

 1. Install and activate the ChatGPT Chatbot plugin.
 2. Navigate to the settings page (Settings > ChatGPT Chatbot) and enter your API key.
 3. Customize the chatbot appearance and other parameters as needed.
-4. Add the chatbot to any page or post using the provided shortcode: [chatgpt_chatbot]
+4. Add the chatbot to any page or post using the provided shortcode: [chatbot_chatgpt]

 Now your website visitors can enjoy a seamless and personalized chat experience powered by OpenAI's ChatGPT API.

 == Installation ==

-1. Upload the 'chatgpt-chatbot' folder to the '/wp-content/plugins/' directory.
+1. Upload the 'chatbot-chatgpt' folder to the '/wp-content/plugins/' directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Go to the 'Settings > ChatGPT Chatbot' page and enter your OpenAI API key.
 4. Customize the chatbot appearance and other parameters as needed.
-5. Add the chatbot to any page or post using the provided shortcode: [chatgpt_chatbot]
+5. Add the chatbot to any page or post using the provided shortcode: [chatbot_chatgpt]

 == Frequently Asked Questions ==